shimaore/esl/README.md

-ESL is a promise-based client ('inbound' event socket) and server ('outbound' event socket) for FreeSwitch, written entirely in Javascript with no dependencies on the libesl library.
+ESL is a promise-based, chainable, client ('inbound' event socket) and server ('outbound' event socket) for FreeSwitch, written entirely in Javascript with no dependencies on the libesl library.
 This module is actively maintained and used in production systems.

 Client Usage